The past two years have seen unprecedented uncertainty around the physical workplace.

 2. Auto check-in

 Usually, checking into a room requires an action from the employee.
-VergeSense spatial intelligence automates this action, through occupancy detection during a reservation.
+VergeSense automates this action, through occupancy detection during a reservation.
 This detection allows you to automatically check in a reserved space.

 3. No show cancellations

-When occupancy isn’t detected within a defined grace period after the start of a meeting, the VergeSense Spatial Intelligence Platform ™ automatically releases reserved spaces.
+When occupancy isn’t detected within a defined grace period after the start of a meeting, VergeSense will automatically release reserved spaces.

 You can select the duration of this grace period, and it can differ across various spaces in your portfolio.